 - The claims about Evidence Action's plans made throughout this post come from those conversations with Evidence Action, and Evidence Action have reviewed this page to check the accuracy of those claims.

-- GiveWell created a quantitative model of the two most mathematically tractable components of the grant (see here for the fundraising model), and evaluated all components of the grant qualitatively.
+- GiveWell created quantitative models of the two most mathematically tractable components of the grant (see here for the fundraising model), and evaluated all components of the grant qualitatively.